 Depression – Scientific studies have shown very convincingly that time and again, Ayahuasca has provided amazingly effective long-term cures for those suffering from chronic depression and helped people break out of the vicious circle of a negative mindset manifesting a dismal reality.

-Addiction – Similarly with drug or alcohol-related problems, Ayahuasca has repeatedly proved to be far more efficacious than any of the methods employed in the west.
-Deepak Chopra has argued very cogently (Overcoming Addictions, 1997) that addictive behaviour represents the search for transcendental experiences by a soul who has been cut off from his spiritual core – addictive behaviour representing the search for spirituality, but clearly, in the wrong place.
+Addiction – Similar to drug or alcohol-related problems, Ayahuasca has repeatedly proved to be far more efficacious than any of the methods employed in the west.
+Deepak Chopra has argued very cogently (Overcoming Addictions, 1997) that addictive behaviour represents the search for transcendental experiences by a soul who has been cut off from his spiritual core – addictive behaviour represents the search for spirituality, but clearly, in the wrong place.
 Ayahuasca certainly reconnects you to your inner core and the experience of true inner joy.
 After that, you will never want to return to the cycle of suffering and transient pleasure.

 Positivity – If your motivation is to come and get high, you will probably be disappointed.
 Ayahuasca is a very powerful sacred medicine which connects you to spirit realms and must be approached with seriousness and reverence.
 And however healthy you are, practically everyone has some degree of toxicity to be purged, which while very necessary, is scarcely pleasurable.
 Individual experience varies, but most patients feel a tremendous sense of positivity by the end of the ceremony.
 The more ceremonies you do, the greater the positivity and the more enjoyable the entire experience.
 Ayahuasca is by no means, however, a recreational drug.

 Physical Ailments – Extraordinary claims have been made for the effectiveness of Ayahuasca plant medicine in the treatment of almost everything from cancer to sclerosis, but other than those on depression and addiction, there have been few scientific studies.
 Sadly, in the late 1960s, DMT – the primary psychoactive compound in the Ayahuasca brew – became a restricted substance in the West, despite the fact that it is naturally produced by all animals and in humans seems to play an important role in the pineal gland, or third eye.
 Funding for further research has been withdrawn since then.
-Nevertheless, in the last decade, Ayahuasca has generated an increasingly growing interest of the international scientific community by observing its positive effects in the medium and long term in all types of patients.
+Nevertheless, in the last decade, Ayahuasca has generated an increasingly growing interest in the international scientific community by observing its positive effects in the medium and long term in all types of patients.
 Today, several scientific centres around the world are researching its formidable properties and benefits.